Nasty Splits: Sabrina Parr Pokes Fun At Lamar Odom’s Finances Amid Breakup

 In related news, Sabrina spoke recently about her first marriage and getting arrested for attacking her husband with a weapon.
 The mother says she was arrested after acting in self-defense, unfortunately, the law in Ohio didn’t protect her decision to hit her ex with a trophy at the time and she was arrested.

 The tension between Parr and Odom has been bubbling since November of last year.
-Parr shared an emotional message via Instagram confirming her split from the former Los Angeles Laker player, citing his mental health issues as the reason for their breakup.
+That same month, Parr shared an emotional message via Instagram confirming her split from the former Los Angeles Lakers player.
+Sabrina cited his mental health issues as the reason for their breakup.

 “Y’all know I’m honest and transparent so I have to be the first to let you guys know that I am no longer engaged to Lamar,” the health guru wrote at the time in a since-deleted Instagram post.
 “This has been a difficult decision for me to make but it is the best for myself and my children.”